jakopriit/NoOps/scripts/readme.md

 trainingbot - trainbot_byk_build.sh

-config.txt
+config.sh

 # Before using scripts user has to:
-# 1) edit config.txt to add correct values
+# 1) edit config.sh to add correct values
-# 2) in scripts edit "config=" line to show, where edited config.txt is located.
+# 2) in scripts edit "config=" line to show, where edited config.sh is located.

 # For installing "Data-Anonymizer":
 anonym.sh